 When towing a trailer, final drive gear oil should be replaced and transmission oil/fluid should be changed more frequently.
-For additional information, refer to the "Maintenance and do-it-vourself" section in this manual.
+For additional information, refer to the "Do-it-yourself" section of this manual.

 FLAT TOWING FOR 2-WHEEL DRIVE (2WD) VEHICLE (if so equipped)